bcosta12/Arduino-EPS8266-DHT22/README.md

     1 - Basic concepts:
         https://www.arduino.cc:

-    2 - WiFi ESP8266 exemples of other applications
+    2 - WiFi ESP8266 exemples of other applications:
         https://www.embarcados.com.br/esp8266-com-arduino/

-    3 - DHTT22 How to use
+    3 - DHTT22 How to use:
         https://plot.ly/arduino/dht22-temperature-tutorial/

-    4 - How to format a String to send : http://www.piersoft.it/angolo-del-geek-arduino-temperatura-wifi-esp8266-thingspeak/#comment-601
+    4 - How to format a String to send: http://www.piersoft.it/angolo-del-geek-arduino-temperatura-wifi-esp8266-thingspeak/#comment-601

     And so many others.